YK0L0DIY/docker-compose-pg/README.md

 # docker-compose-pg
-Docker compose with PosgreSQL, PgAdmin and PostGraphile
+Docker compose with PostgreSQL, PgAdmin and PostGraphile